publicdocs/uscode/assets/md/titles/usc47/us/usc/t47/ch5/schVI/m__us_usc_t47_s612.md

         (2) adopting such rules if the Commission considers the imposition of such rules to be feasible.

-    (b) In the event that the Commission adopts such rules, any willful and repeated secondary transmission made by a satellite carrier to the public of a primary transmission embodying the performance or display of a work which violates such Commission rules shall be subject to the remedies, sanctions, and penalties provided by subchapter V of this chapter and [section 605 of this title][/us/usc/t47/s605].
+    (b) In the event that the Commission adopts such rules, any willful and repeated secondary transmission made by a satellite carrier to the public of a primary transmission embodying the performance or display of a work which violates such Commission rules shall be subject to the remedies, sanctions, and penalties provided by subchapter V and [section 605 of this title][/us/usc/t47/s605].

 ([June 19, 1934, ch.
 652][/us/act/1934-06-19/ch652], title VII, § 712, as added [Pub.
 L. 100–667, title II][/us/pl/100/667/tII], § 203, Nov.
 16, 1988, [102 Stat.
 3958][/us/stat/102/3958]; amended [Pub.
 L. 103–414, title III][/us/pl/103/414/tIII], § 304(a)(17), Oct.
 25, 1994, [108 Stat.
 4297][/us/stat/108/4297].)